locutusjs/locutus/website/source/about.md

 ## What we are not porting

 As we have mentioned before, we are sticking to raw functions and steering clear of things that touch global environment, language constructs or data-types.
 We are not extending built-in natives either.
-While this would aid in assimilating a larger part of a language, past mistakes have led us to decide that these fall outside of Locutus' scope and we encourage other projects to take a stab at it.
+While this would aid in assimilating a larger part of a language, past mistakes have led us to decide that these fall outside of Locutus' scope.
+Other projects are of course welcome to take a stab at it.

 ## A community effort

 Not unlike Wikipedia, Locutus is an ongoing community effort.
 Our philosophy follows [The McDonald's Theory](https://medium.com/what-i-learned-building/9216e1c9da7d).
 This means that we don't consider it to be a bad thing that many of our functions are first iterations, which may still have their fair share of issues.
-We believe that these flaws will inspire others to come up with better ideas.
+We hope that these flaws will inspire others to come up with better ideas.

 So, if you know a better way to do something, we would love to see your improvements!